asynkron/gam-web/src/docs/concepts/supervision.md

 # Supervision

-This document outlines the concept behind supervision and what that means for your Akka.NET actors at run-time.
+This document outlines the concept behind supervision and what that means for your ProtoAct actors at run-time.

 ## What Supervision Means
 As described in [Actor Systems](actorsystems) supervision describes a dependency relationship between actors: the supervisor delegates tasks to subordinates and therefore must respond to their failures.
 When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its subordinates and sends a message to its supervisor, signaling failure.
 Depending on the nature of the work to be supervised and the nature of the failure, the supervisor has a choice of the following four options: